g4s8/g4s8.github.io/_posts/2019-11-06-object-oriented-testing.md

 }
 ```

-**Matcher** has expected result as a state
+**Matcher** contains expected result as a state
 and it accepts the target to verify it.
-Also, matcher
+Also, the matcher
 should be able to explain what's wrong with the target.</br>
 *Example:*
 ```java